robinhood/deux/docs/userguide/extending.rst

 Models
 ======

-You can write your own custom model that extends :class:`drf_mfa.abstract_models.AbstractMultiFactorAuth` and configure the model in your ``MFA_MODEL`` setting.
+You can write your own custom model that extends :class:`deux.abstract_models.AbstractMultiFactorAuth` and configure the model in your ``MFA_MODEL`` setting.

 Your model can look something like this: